April 08, 2025

 Women’s Epic Race Day Brekkies

-I’m giving you the low-down on my morning race day prep!
-First and foremost, I’ll be drinking my CSE Super Greens Mix to help get things moving (if you know what I mean 😆)!
+First and foremost, I drink my CSE Super Greens Mix to help get things moving (if you know what I mean 😆)!
 Our greens are the best tasting out there and they actually work!

-Second, is proper race day fuel!
-Properly fueling before your race is essential for success!
-I recommend avoiding eating high-fiber foods that can cause bloating/gas, as well as spicy foods.
+I also recommend avoiding eating high-fiber or spicy foods that can cause bloating/gas.
 Choose meals and snacks that are lower in fiber that you can prepare ahead of time.
 I’m always in a rush getting out the door before a race because I want to prioritize my sleep, so anything I can do to save some time in the morning is super helpful.

-I’m sharing seven race day brekkies that are quick to make the morning of or easy to prep the night before, so you’re ready to hit the ground running the morning of your race!
+These recipes are are quick to make the morning of or easy to prep the night before, so you’re ready to hit the ground running the morning of your race!
 My best advice would be to try these breakfasts out during your training, so you know which one makes you feel the best during your run.
-Everyone is different so it’s good to experiment BEFORE race day! 😉 See you on the mountain!
+Everyone is different, so it’s good to experiment BEFORE race day! 😉

 Makes 1 serving